Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

         Note how we need to explicitly state the project name for both the `-P` and `-l storage` parameters.

     === "Setonix (Slurm)"

+        Update your `scripts/fastqc.slurm.sh` script with the following header comments:

         ```bash title="fastqc.sh" hl_lines="2-9"
         #!/bin/bash